-To qualify for the College Work-Study Program, a student must have submitted a financial aid form to the College Scholarship Service, have financial need, be enrolled or accepted for enrollment and be making satisfactory academic progress if enrolled.
+To qualify for the College Work-Study Program (CWS), a student must have submitted a Financial Aid Form to the College Scholarship Service, have financial need, be enrolled or accepted for enrollment and be making satisfactory academic progress if enrolled.
 Students who attend the University only during the summer sessions are not eligible for this program.

-CWS students are paid on an approved University wage scale, may not work more than 20 hours per week, and are not entitled to fringe benefits.
+CWS students are paid on the University wage scale, may not work more than twenty hours per week, and are not entitled to fringe benefits.